-'The team’s investment philosophy and process will remain unchanged during this time,' a spokeswoman for the firm said.
+'The team’s investment philosophy and process will remain unchanged during this time,' a spokesperson for the firm said.

-Until a replacement is found, the team will report to co-head of equities Alex Crooke.
+Until a replacement is found, the team will report to co-head of equitites Alex Crooke.

-'We have over 350 investment professionals globally, a broad spectrum of active investment capabilities and a strong global client service team,' he said.
+'We remain fully committed to the emerging markets asset class.
+We have over 350 investment professionals globally, a broad spectrum of active investment capabilities and a strong global client service team,' he said.